Skip to content

 Kitting

 For items that are stored separately but need to be combined in a “kit” when ordered, some 3PLs charge a separate fee for this service.
-This fee usually depends on the complexity of your kitting requirements.
+Pricing typically scales with the number of components, assembly time, and technological requirements.
+According to industry standards, basic kitting services start at $0.50 per unit, while complex kitting operations can range from $2.50 to $5.00 per unit.

 3PLs usually buy boxes, bubble wrap, and other packing materials in bulk and pass some of those savings on to you.
 They may add a separate line item for packing materials, or this cost might be included in your monthly service fee.

-Like large eCommerce companies, 3PLs usually work out volume discounts with logistics providers and may pass some of those savings on to you.
+Like large e-commerce companies, 3PLs usually negotiate volume discounts with logistics providers or use software like Zenventory to access discounted shipping rates and may pass some of those savings on to you.
 You’ll pay for shipping costs per item, which usually include the cost of label and insert printing.

 There’s another side of 3PL pricing that can’t always be calculated in black and white.
 If you’re on the fence as to whether to use a 3PL service, you should also consider the cost of not doing so.